Horsley complex: The Weston family and estate life

+Late nineteenth-century prosperity and consolidation and changes to land holdings

-In 1906 Blanches' widowed daughter Alice Smart successfully applied to have them all brought together under the one certificate of title, making her the owner of 2045 acres, by then traversed to the east by a section of the Sydney Water Supply Canal to Prospect Reservoir.
+In 1906, Blanches' widowed daughter Alice Smart successfully applied to have them all brought together under the one certificate of title, making her the owner of 2045 acres, by then traversed to the east by a section of the Sydney Water Supply Canal to Prospect Reservoir.

+Subdivision and decline of the estate

-In 1924 (or 1930) the estate was subdivided into 20 & 40 acre holdings, with approximately 65 acres including the homestead remaining in the possession of Miss Julia Perry, a Weston descendant (granddaughter) of Mrs. Weston).
+In 1924 (or 1930), the estate was subdivided into 20 & 40 acre holdings, with approximately 65 acres including the homestead remaining in the possession of Miss Julia Perry, a Weston descendant (granddaughter) of Mrs. Weston).
 Julia Perry (née Antill), a granddaughter of Mrs Weston, lived there until the late 1930s, when the estate passed out of the hands of the Johnston-Weston family.

+Moffitt family ownership (1939)

-In January 1939 the property passed out of the Weston/Johnston family, being purchased by Frederic Moffitt, the father of the present (2002) owners, Mrs Helen Kerfoot and her sister Mrs June Vines.
+In January 1939, the property passed out of the Weston/Johnston family, being purchased by Frederic Moffitt, the father of the present (2002) owners, Mrs Helen Kerfoot and her sister Mrs June Vines.
 Moffitt occupied Horsley in May 1939.
 The barn (which was to the west of the house and at the end of the street of outbuildings) was demolished.

-Before Frederic Moffit's death in 1951 he transferred the property to his wife.
-In 1957 Two 5 acre blocks surveyed for possible sale.
+Before Frederic Moffit's death in 1951, he transferred the property to his wife.
+In 1957, two 5-acre blocks surveyed for possible sale.
 5 acres was sold in 1959.

-In 1960 5 acres was sold, reducing site to 60 acres.
+In 1960, 5 acres was sold, reducing site to 60 acres.

-In 1966 Mrs Moffitt died and the property was inherited by the three remaining daughters.
+In 1966, Mrs Moffitt died and the property was inherited by the three remaining daughters.
 Helen Kerfoot, who had been living at Horsley with her mother for some years, continued to occupy the homestead portion, now with 12 acres.

-In 1969 the property was surveyed and a new subdivision was laid out.
+In 1969, the property was surveyed and a new subdivision was laid out.

-In 1972 the new subdivisions were sold.
+In 1972, the new subdivisions were sold.
 The site was reduced to 12 acres (4.45 hectares) but still included homestead, major outbuildings, driveway and most important tree plantings.
 New rear access to site provided via Jamison Close, also servicing new subdivisions.